KxSystems/docs/docs/wp/disaster-floods/index.md

 upstr_height:addFeat[maxht;1;`height;`upstr;dict;prv]
 ```

 When predicting flood events, it is important to also look at what happens in the days prior to the event, such as the amount of rainfall that fell or how the height of the stream changed.
 The `addFeat` function was applied to obtain these historical values of rainfall and stream gauge height, for both the current and upstream locations.
 After discussions with hydrologists, it was decided that the 10 days prior to an event would be included.
-Any longer than that was deemed to be irrelevant and had the potential to negatively effect the predictions.
+Any longer than that was deemed to be irrelevant and had the potential to negatively affect the predictions.

 ```q
 dict[`gr]:site:(enlist `site_no)!enlist `site_no